lochbika/celltrack/README.md

  - missing value support
  - output of summary statistics for cells and tracks
  - support for periodic boundary conditions
+ - option to filter out cells which are smaller than a user defined threshold

 See doc/celltrack_doc.pdf for installing/usage infos and more detailed explanations of how it works.